Virginia recognizes that every parent has an obligation to support their child. Under the law, this may take the form of child support payments.

-Virginia child support laws can be tricky.
-Sometimes, children don’t receive the full benefits they’re entitled to.
+There are many misconceptions about child support.
+Sometimes, this means that children don’t receive the full benefits they’re entitled to.
 Other times, parents are forced to pay way more than they can afford.

 - My Child Support – For Virginia child support payments.